-In regard to the contribution requirement that would apply to 'Schedule 7 land', the economic testing was underpinned by the City's longstanding practice of capturing a proportion of land value uplift for the purposes of public benefit, whether for public domain works, land dedication or affordable housing.
+In regard to the contribution requirement that would apply to 'Planning Proposal land', the economic testing was underpinned by the City's longstanding practice of capturing a proportion of land value uplift for the purposes of public benefit, whether for public domain works, land dedication or affordable housing.
 A commonly accepted benchmark is 50 per cent of any residual land value gain being directed towards the public benefit.
 This approach has underpinned the long standing Community Infrastructure Floorspace scheme that operates in Green Square, has informed a number of planning agreement for public benefit, and is consistent with the City's Guideline to Preparing Site Specific Planning Proposal Requests in the City of Sydney Employment Lands Investigation Areas.

 When 50 per cent of the residual land value gain has been determined, it is intended that this be directed towards the purpose of affordable rental housing.
 Where other public benefits are being delivered on the site, for example open space, those public benefits would be secured by a VPA with the landowner.
-In establishing the contribution rate for inclusion on Schedule 7 when the Sydney LEP 2012 is being amended, other public benefits being provided, or any State Infrastructure contribution requirement that applies to the site, will be considered in establishing an appropriate rate.
+In establishing the contribution rate for inclusion on the LEP Schedule when the Town Centre LEPs are being amended, other public benefits being provided, or any State Infrastructure contribution requirement that applies to the site, will be considered in establishing an appropriate rate.
 It is noted that in areas where a Special Infrastructure Contribution levy is applicable, the rate may be lower than that detailed in the Program to ensure the cumulative contributions that leverage value uplift do not exceed the percentage capture amount (50%) or land value gain.

-Any site that is detailed on Schedule 7 of the Sydney LEP 2012 will not be the subject of a VPA for affordable housing.
+Any site that is detailed on the schedule of the Town Centre LEPs will not be the subject of a VPA for affordable housing.
 All affordable housing requirements pertaining to the site will be detailed in the planning controls.

 Current practice is that any other local contributions such as community infrastructure payments or Section 7.11 payments (formally known as Section 94 payments) are required on a site by site basis, in addition to any affordable housing contribution requirement.
-This same method will also be used for 'Schedule 7 land'.
+This same method will also be used for 'Planning Proposal land'.
 The economic advice states that development viability will not be affected as the affordable housing contribution will apply only to new floor area achieved in the change to planning controls.